luniand/luniand-ui/CONTRIBUTING.md

 ## License

-By contributing your code to the uisland-ui-vue GitHub repository, you agree to license your contribution under the MIT license.
+By contributing your code to the uniland-ui-vue GitHub repository, you agree to license your contribution under the MIT license.